urbanjost/M_intrinsics/md5/CONTINUATION.md

 write(*,*)napier_&
 &constant

-! the left-hand ampersand is required when splitting constants to, ! including characters strings write(*,*)'Expecting &
+! the left-hand ampersand is required when splitting constants too, ! including characters strings write(*,*)'Expecting &
           &the value',2.71828182&